Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: distributions

 \subsection{The canonical conformal structure}

-Nurowski showed that any real $(2, 3, 5)$ distribution determines a canonical conformal structure on the underlying manifold: \begin{theorem}\cite[\S5.3]{NurowskiDifferential} There is a natural functor that assigns to a $(2, 3, 5)$ distribution $(M, \mbD)$ a conformal structure $\mbc_{\mbD}$ of signature $(2, 3)$ on $M$.
-The distribution is totally null with respect to $\mbc_{\mbD}$, and the value of the conformal structure at a point depends only on the $4$-jet of $\mbD$ at that point. \end{theorem}

-The proof of this theorem applies just as well to show that a complex $(2, 3, 5)$ distribution induces a complex conformal structure on the underlying manifold.
+Nurowski showed that any real $(2, 3, 5)$ distribution $(M, \mbD)$ determines a canonical conformal structure $\mbc_{\mbD}$ on the underlying manifold $M$ \cite[\S5.3]{NurowskiDifferential}, and the argument in that reference shows that Nurowski's construction applies just as well to establish that a complex $(2, 3, 5)$ distribution induces a complex conformal structure on the underlying manifold.

-Nurowski also gave an explicit (and, with a length of about 60 terms, daunting) formula for a representative of the conformal structure $\mbc_{\mbD_F}$ of a distribution $\mbD_F$ in Monge normal form \cite[\S5.3]{NurowskiDifferential}; its co\"{e}fficients with respect to the co\"{o}rdinate basis are polynomials of degree $6$ and lower in the $4$-jet of $F$.
+Nurowski also gave an explicit (and, with a length of about 60 terms, daunting) formula \cite[(54)]{NurowskiDifferential} for a representative of the conformal structure $\mbc_{\mbD_F}$ of a distribution $\mbD_F$ in Monge normal form; its co\"{e}fficients in the co\"{o}rdinate coframe are polynomials of degree $6$ and lower in the $4$-jet of $F$.